SanderJBouwman/shiniertreecheckbox/readme.md

 | `label`                    | The label to display for the node.                                                            |
 | `children`                 | An array of child nodes.
 If the node has no children, this property should be an empty array. |

-> Note: You can supply a unique string value for the `value` property to make every item unique.
-If you don't supply a `value` propery, Shinier Treecheckbox will generate one for you.
+> Note: You can supply a unique string value for the `nodeId` property to make every item unique.
+If you don't supply a `nodeId` propery, Shinier Treecheckbox will generate one for you.
 You can also set a different property to be used as the unique ID by setting the options.nodeIdProperty option.
+So for example if you have a json consisting of the property `value` that is unique, you can set the nodeIdProperty to `value`
 > ```R
-> options = list(nodeIdProperty = 'label')
+> options = list(nodeIdProperty = 'value')
+> # Now the Shinier Treecheckbox will use the `value` property as the unique ID.
 > ```
 #### Example
 <details>